Today I want to share a few tips and ideas around envelope art for the unartistic.

-Write the name and address is bright colours.
+1. Write the name and address is bright colours.
 Alternate colours for a pretty effect.

-Stamp the name on the envelope.
+2. Stamp the name on the envelope.

-Use stamper kits or stickers to brighten up a plain envelope.
+3. Use stamper kits or stickers to brighten up a plain envelope.

-Washi tape to seal the back or closure stickers.
+4. Washi tape to seal the back or closure stickers.
 Or go for something a bit different such as a wax sealing kit.

-Run washi tape down the sides of the envelope to create stripes.
+5. Run washi tape down the sides of the envelope to create stripes.

 These all only take a matter of seconds to do, so do go on and decorate your envelopes.

 Do you send snail mail?
 If so, how do you pretty up your envelopes?

 If you’re new to Bring Back Paper, you can find out more about it all here.
-You can join our Facebook group here and you can sign up to join the Bring Back Paper Club below, receiving a monthly newsletter which includes stationery and bookish updates and finds, a book club, pen pal of the month and a round up of swaps and activities to ensure you don’t miss anything.
+You can join our Facebook group here and you can sign up to join my mailing list below, for all the latest news, updates, ideas and activities.

 Disclosure: This post contains affiliate links